elydre/profanOS/README.md

 # profanOS

-the repo originally comes from part 23 of the excellent tutorial [How to create an OS from scratch](https://github.com/cfenollosa/os-tutorial) thanks!
+this repo originally comes from part 23 of the excellent tutorial [How to create an OS from scratch](https://github.com/cfenollosa/os-tutorial) thanks!

 ## Install dependencies